grafana/metrictank/docs/graphite.md

 * perl-style regex (pcre) are not supported in functions such as aliasSub, and if used, will return an error like so "error parsing regexp: invalid or unsupported Perl syntax: '(?!'...".
 See https://github.com/grafana/metrictank/issues/1776
 * Metrictank supports rolling up any given metric by multiple functions and using consolidateBy() to select a rollup
+* MovingWindow and variants currently only support the input 'windowSize' specified as a quoted string with length of time and not as number of points.
+More details in PR #1739.

 ## Processing functions